piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Giddens, Anthony. *A Contemporary Critique of Historical Materialism*, London: Macmillan Press ltd, 1995.

-+ Gillmore, Dan. *We the Media——Grassroots Journalism—By the People, For the People*, Cebastopol C.A.; O’Reilly, 2006.
++ Gillmore, Dan. *We the Media——Grassroots Journalism—By the People, For the People*, Cebastopol C.A.; O'Reilly, 2006.

-+ Goldstein, Paul. *Copyright’s Highway--The Law and Lore of Copyright from Gutenberg to the Celestial jukebox*, New Yrok: Hill and Wang, 1994.
++ Goldstein, Paul. *Copyright's Highway--The Law and Lore of Copyright from Gutenberg to the Celestial jukebox*, New Yrok: Hill and Wang, 1994.

 + *ed.* Gordon, Wendy, and Richard Watt. *The Economics of Copyright--Developments in Research and Analysis*, Northampton, Mass.: Elgar, 2003.